AdaCore/learn/content/courses/intro-to-ada/chapters/strongly_typed_language.rst

 Subtypes as type aliases
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Previously, we've seen that we can create new types by declaring
+Previously, we've seen that we can create new types by declaring e.g.
 :ada:`type Miles is new Float`.
 We could also create type aliases, which
 generate alternative names |mdash| *aliases* |mdash| for known types.
 Note that
 type aliases are sometimes called *type synonyms*.